CEFR levels

 Spoken fluency

-- Can express him/herself fluently and spontaneously, almost effortlessly.
+• Can express themselves fluently and spontaneously, almost effortlessly.
 Only a conceptually difficult subject can hinder a natural, smooth flow of language.

 Spelling and punctuation